+Example Purpose

-EXAMPLE PURPOSE Monitor public service Influence and Monitor Financing Collaborative Planning and/or Management Example 1: The Motion Tracker x x X Example 2: Nigeria Family Planning Scorecard x x Example 3: The Common Framework X Example 4: State- led Accountability Mechanism in Nigeria x x x Example 5: Community Action for Maternal Health Project Social Accountability Activity in Gujarat, India x x Example 6: Community Score Cards (CSC) Malawi x x
+Monitor Public Services Influence and Monitor Financing Collaborative Planning and/or Management

+1. The Motion Tracker х Х Х

+Nigeria Family Planning Scorecard х X

+3. The Common Framework х

+4. State-led Accountability Mechanism in Nigeria X X X

+5. Community Action for Maternal Health Project Social Accountability Activity in Gujarat, India x X

+6. Community Score Cards (CSC) in Malawi X X

-EXAMPLE ONE The Motion Tracker
+Example 1: The Motion Tracker

+What is the approach?
 The Motion Tracker is a customized, dynamic framework for strengthening accountability that focuses on developing local ownership, strong relationships between all stakeholders, and transparent agreement on commitments and the action required to meet them.